adslbarxatov/ADP/docs/index.md

 that Laboratory follows when developing, maintaining and using Policy Objects.

 ***The Policy is required to be acquainted with by all participants of the Policy Scope and users before using any of the Policy Objects.
-By running them, you fully agree with this Policy and accept it!***
+By starting to work with them, you fully agree with this Policy and accept it!***

 &nbsp;